 Your credit score is not part of your credit report.
 You can order your credit score from the two main credit reporting agencies:

-There are also options to get your credit score for free.
+There are also companies that provide your credit score for free.

 How your credit score is determined